 A bad record is encountered while FIX_DISK is reading the DBS file.
-FIX_DISK attempts to reconstruct the DBS file and the RMA if this is the first partition.
-If it is not the first partition, run FIX_DISK on the first partition.
+FIX_DISK attempts to reconstruct the DBS file and the RMA if this is the head zero partition.
+If it is not the head zero partition, run FIX_DISK on the head zero partition.

-'''

 Cannot update DBS file!

-'''

 In trying to update the DBS file, FIX_DISK could not read the file.
-Be sure that the first partition is added to the system or is assigned to you at the supervisor terminal.
+Be sure that the head zero partition is added to the system or is assigned to you at the supervisor terminal.

-Cannot use -IC/-AC options on a Pre-Revision 21 disk!
+Cannot use -DBS option (-IC/-AC) on a Pre-Revision 21 disk!

 You can change the controller mode and use dynamic badspot handling and mirroring only on Rev. 21.0 and later partitions.